 But now, we must address the question of how such a configuration would be constructed given the lengths AE < AC.
 A modern explanation might run as follows.
 The issue is that although we can always take the segment AC as the diameter of the larger semicircle, there is no direct way to find the smaller semicircle, the perpendicular BD to AC and the point E without some sort of continuity argument or approximation process.
 Consider the situation in Figure 4.
-Given the lengths AE < AC, the possible locations of the point E lie on an arc of the circle with center at A and radius equal to a specified length.
+Given the lengths AE < AC, the possible locations of the point E lie on an arc of the circle with center at E and radius equal to a specified length.
 One such arc is shown in blue in Figure 2.
-Through each point E on that arc, there is exactly one semicircle tangent at A to the semicircle with diameter AC, shown in green in the figure.
-The line through A, E meets the outer semicircle at D and B is the foot of the perpendicular from Dto AC.
+Through each point E on that arc, there is exactly one semicircle tangent at E to the semicircle with diameter E shown in green in the figure.
+The line through E meets the outer semicircle at D and B is the foot of the perpendicular from D to AC.
 However, note that with this choice of E, DB does not meet the smaller semicircle at all.
 However, by rotating the segment AE about A and increasing the angle $\angle CAE$, we would eventually find that the corresponding BD cut through the corresponding smaller semicircle.
 Hence there must be some point E on the blue arc that yields an Archytas configuration as in Figure 3, by continuity.
 As we have described it, a naive process of finding that point might involve motion and exactly the sort of resort to "eyeballing" or use of the senses and approximation that Tyndares says Plato criticized in our passages from Plutarch!
 We can also easily locate such a point using modern coordinate geometry, trigonometry, and numerical root finding.
 But needless to say, all of that is well beyond the scope of Greek mathematics.

-Figure 4: A failed attempted construction of an Archytas configuration intersection of three different surfaces in three dimensions (a cylinder, a cone and a degenerate semi-torus-the surface of revolution generated by rotating the semicircle with diameter AC about its tangent line at A).26 Heath characterizes this solution as "the most remarkable of all" those discussed by Eutocius because of the sophisticated use of three-dimensional geometry he sees in it.
-Similarly, Knorr calls it a "stunning tour de force of stereometric insight" in [K1], p.
-50.
+What Eutocius said that Archytas actually did here has been interpreted in a number of different ways by different modern scholars.
+One tradition known from influential sources such as Heath's history of Greek mathematics, [3], interprets Archytas' solution as a bold foray into solid geometry whereby a suitable point like our E in Figure 3 is found by the intersection of three different surfaces in three dimensions (a cylinder, a cone and a degenerate semi-torus-the surface of revolution generated by rotating the semicircle with diameter AC about its tangent line at A).
+Heath characterizes this solution as "the most remarkable of all" those discussed by Eutocius because of the sophisticated use of three-dimensional geometry he sees in it.26 Similarly, Knorr calls it a "stunning tour de force of stereometric insight" 27.